What We Do

 The Foundation’s projects are carefully chosen so that our precious funds are put to work in the most effective way possible.
 We do not gamble with the financial support of our members, Trusts, Foundations, corporate and grant funders, because we know that if we choose wisely we can buy the time that endangered Australian flora and fauna need to survive.

 FAME believes that a partnership approach to saving endangered species is the best way to save wildlife.
 FAME works with like-minded organisations, governments, wildlife authorities and private landowners on projects that increase the likelihood of survival of one or more endangered species.See current projects

 Our vision is to prevent any further extinction of Australian flora and fauna.

-FAME is the only organisation dedicated to helping Australian species most at risk of extinction.
+FAME is one of the only organisation dedicated to helping Australian species most at risk of extinction.
 FAME seeks to fund on-ground conservation outcomes with a focus on seed funding and innovation.

 - Commit to conservation and environmental issues.

 - Embrace open transparency at all times.

 - Maintain inclusiveness with all stakeholder sand donors.